high-the-memory/ghost-input-filter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Written for the Logitech X56 Hotas, wherein I was having issues with ghost inputs (random button inputs that I didn't press, sent to the game).
+Written for the Logitech X56 Hotas (but should work for any Hotas), wherein I was having issues with ghost inputs (random button inputs that I didn't press, sent to the game).
 Most posts online suggest plugging the hotas into the back of the computer--which I did--or getting a powered hub--which I got--in order to fix these issues--which it didn't.

 This python plugin for Joystick Gremlin will map all physical buttons on a given device to the same buttons on a vJoy device, EXCEPT where multiple buttons are detected at the same time within a configurable timespan (~50ms by default).